influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/anti-entropy.md

 If any shards are missing or out of sync, the service will copy existing shards from other owners to the node that is missing the shard.
-It also ensures replicated shards remain consistent by detecting inconsistencies and syncing the necessary updates from other shards in the same replica set.
+It also ensures replicated shards remain consistent by detecting inconsistencies and syncing the necessary updates from other shards in the same shard group.

 By default, the service checks every 30 seconds, as configured in the [`anti-entropy.check-interval`](/enterprise_influxdb/v1.6/administration/configuration/#check-interval-30s) setting.